bradgrantham/rosa/api/application-development.md

 ### Current Emulator Limitations

 * `--root-dir` is emulated with `chdir`.
 If applications open the directory `.` or files beginning with `./` or with no directory name, they will correctly open files in the specified `--root-dir`.
-If applications open absolute paths, they will incorrectly open files in the emulator's host system.
+If applications open absolute paths, they will incorrectly open files in the emulator's host system at that path.
 * Color video modes are emulated as if the display is a black-and-white TV.
 * `RoNTSCWaitFrame()` is not yet implemented
 * Joystick and keypad is not yet implemented.